Short thoughts, work in progress, lessons learned, & the occasional personal update.

 Honestly, I didn’t realize that the majority of my daily tasks as a web developer are actually related to being a web manager.
 After designing, developing, and launching a website, my job responsibilities completely shifted from being a developer to that of a web manager.
 As I mentioned, these duties may vary for each client.
 However, here are the common duties that they typically have.

-1. Website Maintenance and Updates
+1. Site Maintenance and Updates

 A while ago, I used our houses as an example to illustrate the importance of maintenance.
 We certainly don’t want to experience flooding or any kind of discomfort, right?
 Well, the same goes for websites.
 As a business owner, you rely on your website to function as intended.
 It is important for it to work properly at all times in order to generate more revenue for you.